Travelling to Bali from Australia with Kids: A Step-by-Step Guide to Navigating the Entry Requirements!

 Additional Notes/Pro Tips:

-• Be sure to print out the QR code in case your phone goes flat, and you cannot access your photos to show your completed customs declaration form.
+- Be sure to print out the QR codes in case your phone goes flat, and you cannot access your photos to show your completed customs and Mpox declaration forms.

 Step Four: Tourist Tax - Helping Keep Bali Cleaner & Greener!

-You can pay your tourist tax paperwork prior to arriving in Bali via this link.
+You can pay your tourist tax paperwork prior to arriving in Bali via this link and it's very easy to do prior, so this is what I recommend.

 Additional Notes/Pro Tips: